 A way to look at our situation, is through the lens of Systems Thinking.

 Systems Thinking was pioneered by the work of Russell Ackoff.
-In this video, he talks about improvement.
-Something that you may see as fitting for this article.

 When an architect designs a house, he can't design the rooms taken separately.